 - Feeling tired or having little energy

-- Changes in how much and how well you sleep
+- Experiencing changes in how much and how well you sleep

 - Feeling worthless

 If left untreated, depression can cause issues in every facet of your life.
-It has the ability to cause problems with school, work, family, health, substance abuse, and the potential to lead to thoughts of suicide.
-When you are in the middle of depression, things often feel hopeless and helpless.
+It can cause problems with school, work, family, and health, as well as lead to substance abuse or potential thoughts of suicide.
+When you are experiencing depression, things often feel hopeless and helpless.
 The truth is, even the most severe cases of depression can usually be treated.

 You can often find help for depression through your doctor or university’s mental health services department.
 Many colleges offer mental health services that don’t require you to be on campus.
 Reach out to the student life organization or counseling department to find who can help you when you need it most.

 If you don’t feel comfortable going to your doctor or university, online options are becoming more prevalent.
 There are websites and phone apps you can use to discuss your mental health with peers and counselors who are able to help.